akvo/akvo-product-design/FLOW/Features/3-RolesAndPermissions/FunctionalDesign/RolesAndPermissions.md

 ### Overview

-Roles and Permissions describe the different levels of an individual’s access on the Akvo FLOW dashboard and the FLOW mobile app.
-The dashboard includes several tabs: surveys, devices, data, reports, maps, users, and messages.
-Access to the information in these tabs is limited depending on an individual’s role and permission level, i.e., “user” versus “admin”.
-For example, certain people are able to edit the contents of a survey while others are not.
-Roles and Permissions restrict access based on survey group as well.
-Dashboard roles are customised sets of permissions, app roles are fixed.
+Roles and Permissions describe the different levels access a user has on the Akvo FLOW dashboard and the FLOW mobile app.
+Access can be restricted either by activity, such as creating or editing a survey, making a report, or deleting data, or by specific survey or group of surveys.
+A set of user permissions is called a 'role'.
+Roles can be changed and customised, in order to fit the workflow of a particular organisation.
+On the device, roles are fixed and limited to 'mobile user' and 'mobile admin'.

 ### Marketing description
 The FLOW dashboard is a place where lots of things happen: surveys get created, edited and distributed, incoming data is edited, cleaned and exported, new users are added and deleted.
 As Akvo FLOW is a tool meant to be used by organisations, it is important that means exist to restrict who can do what.
 Roles and permissions keep this order on the dashboard.
 The Admin and User roles provide default choices in managing permissions, but you can also create your own custom roles.
 For example, you might want to give a certain type of user access to surveys in a certain survey group only, or perhaps you want to have translator role, who can only edit translations of surveys and nothing else.
 Or what about a 'view-only' role so your boss can take a look but not touch anything?

 ### Initial features
 * Fine-grained permissions per action
+* Limit access to particular survey or survey group
+* Ability to lock down surveys and questions
 * Default roles of Admin and User on the Dashboard, and Super Admin for Akvo staff
-* Default roles of Device Admin and Mobile user on the FLOW app
+* Default roles of Mobile Admin and Mobile user on the FLOW app
 * All roles on the dashboard are customisable

 ### Scenarios